atluriml/WaWe/README.md

 * Roulette Screen
 * Profile Screen
+* Groups Screen

 **Flow Navigation** (Screen to Screen)

 * Roulette Screen
    * Detail Screen
-       * Map Screen (may incorporate this in the detail screen)
+       * Map Screen
 * Profile Screen
+   * Settings Screen
    * Favorites Screen
+       * Detail Screen
+              * Map Screen
    * Visited Screen
+       * Detail Screen
+              * Map Screen
+* Groups Screen
+   * Group Detail Screen

 ### 4. Required Components
 * Your app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)
     * double tap to add a restaurant to favorites
 * Your app incorporates at least one external library to add visual polish
-    * will incorporate Glide to add images
+    * Glide to add images
+    * Lottie for animations
 * Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)
-    * a spinnable wheel for the roulette
+    * Loading animation
+    * Animation when user likes a restaurant

 ### Technical Problems
 * Filtering: After making the API call to Yelp I will take the 50 restaurants that the API gives me.
 I create an algorithm that uses the user’s favorite restaurants to give the user the best possible restaurant recommendation based on their filters.
+This is a complex problem because the algorithm tailors itself to each user.
-* User and Data Persistence: I will be caching information so that if there is a network issue, the user can still see their favorite restaurants and the restaurants they have visited.
-This is a complex problem because I will be using SQLite and Room both of which I have not used before.
+* User and Data Persistence: I will be caching information so that if there is a network issue, the user can still see their favorite restaurants, restaurants they have visited, already existing groups, and posts that have been posted in each group.
+This is a complex problem because I used SQLite and Room both of which I have not used before.

 ## Wireframes

 <img src='https://github.com/atluriml/WaWe/raw/master/digital_wireframe_wawe.png' title='Digital Wireframes' width='250' alt='Wireframes'/>

-### [BONUS] Interactive Prototype

 ## Schema

 ### Models

-USER Object - Parse Database
+####Parse Database
 | Property|Type  |Description |
 | --------|--------| -------- |
 | username|String|the user's username credentials|